loqusion/typix/docs/api/derivations/mk-typst-derivation.md

 ### `localPaths` (optional) { #localpaths }

-List of paths that will be made locally available to your Typst project.
+List of sources that will be made locally available to your Typst project.
 Useful for projects which rely on remote resources, such as [images](https://typst.app/docs/reference/visualize/image/) or [data](https://typst.app/docs/reference/data-loading/).